-On Thursday, May 28th 2026, the Faculty of Engineering in Rijeka hosted Job.Fair 2026, its annual career and employment fair.
+On Thursday, May 28, 2026, the Faculty of Engineering in Rijeka hosted Job.Fair 2026, its annual career and employment fair.
 This renowned event once again offered attendees up-to-date insights into job market trends, job opportunities, and career guidance tailored for both their academic years and post-graduation.

-This year’s fair gathered number of visitors, featuring a diverse lineup of 27 renowned companies.
+This year’s fair gathered a large number of visitors, featuring a diverse lineup of 27 renowned companies.
 Students were able to connect directly with representatives to explore manufacturing and development programs, job openings, and internship opportunities from companies including AITAC, Alarm automatika, Aventa Adriatic, Daikin Hrvatska, Danieli-Systec, Elcon Geraetebau, Elixirr Digital, Istragrafika, IHC Engineering Croatia, JANAF, JATRO, Klimaoprema, KNAPP Hrvatska, Lürssen Design Center Kvarner, Montelektro, Mundus Prime, Navis Consult (Kongsberg Maritime), PK – Palfinger Kran, Rheinmetall, RIS, Seelution, Span, TDR & BAT, TSI, TTO Thermotechnik, Vard Design Liburna, and Vertiv Croatia.

 Over the course of the six-hour event, visitors engaged with company representatives to ask about business operations and workplace culture, clearing up common uncertainties before taking their first steps into the professional world.